ltebean/Live/README.md

-This is project is to demonstrate how to build a live broadcast app.
+This project is to demonstrate how to build a live broadcast app.
 It include these features:

 * create a room to broadcast your live stream
 * join a room to watch the live
-* send upvotes and comments
+* send likes and comments

 ![image](https://cloud.githubusercontent.com/assets/1646564/16791969/658d8e66-48f6-11e6-8329-6e9ef7f43e75.png)